Identification for ISI Gaussian Channels: Abstract

 \section{Abstract}

-We establish non-asymptotic lower and upper bounds for the identification capacity of discrete-time Gaussian channels subject to inter-symbol interference (ISI), a canonical model in wireless communication.
+We establish lower and upper bounds for the identification capacity of discrete-time Gaussian channels subject to inter-symbol interference (ISI), a canonical model in wireless communication.
 Our analysis accounts for deterministic encoders under peak power constraint.
-A principal finding is that, even when the number of ISI taps scales sub-linearly with the codeword length, \(n\), i.e., \(\sim n^{\kappa}\) with \(\kappa \in [0,1/2),\) the number of messages that can be reliably identified grows super-exponentially in \(n\), i.e., \(\sim 2^{(n \log n)R}\), where \(R\) denotes the coding rate.
+A principal finding is that, even when the number of ISI taps scales sub-linearly with the codeword length $n$ as $\sim n^{\kappa}$ with $\kappa \in [0,1/2),$ the number of messages that can be reliably identified grows super-exponentially in $n$ as $\sim 2^{(n \log n)R},$ where $R$ is the coding rate.